aprilha3097/The-Gluten-Free-Blog/README.md

 - If either input fields are not filled in - an error will display to notify users to enter details in required input field
 - If user has already registered, user can select 'Log In Here' hyperlink to redirect to the Login Page

 #### Future Features to Implement
 - Users are able to like recipes and add these to a seperate section of their Cookbook
 - Users are able to change their password
-- Site administraot - to monitor and remove any recipes that seem inapproriate for the sites purposes
+- Site administrator - to monitor and remove any recipes that seem inapproriate for the sites purposes
-- Users that have an account would be able to leave comments/reviews of each of the recipes they liked of disliked
+- Users that have an account would be able to leave comments/reviews of each of the recipes they liked or disliked
 - Users are able to add a URL image to recipes that they are adding

 ### Database design